-Fiscal 2012 Compensation Highlights
+Compensation Highlights

-- In October 2011, the Committee set compensation levels and performance goals for fiscal 2012 based on a review of financial results, projections, individual contributions, strategic objectives and Market Data (as defined below). - As a result of this review, none of the Named Executive Officers received an increase in base salary, targeted short-term incentive compensation or long-term equity incentive compensation, as those amounts were consistent with the market median. - The performance goals used for our short-term incentives were selected due to their correlation to the creation of shareholder value and their alignment with our strategic objectives.
-For fiscal 2012, our corporate goals were tied to cash management, operating expense, customer delivery performance and inventory management.
-We also had goals tied to each of our business units. - The following pay mix, based on target amounts, was established for our Named Executive Officers for fiscal 2012:
+- In October 2013, the Committee set compensation levels and performance goals for fiscal 2014 based on a review of financial results, projections, individual contributions, strategic objectives, Market Data (as defined below), and market conditions. - As a result of this review, all of the Named Executive Officers received an increase in base salary and long-term incentive opportunity.
+Mr. Adams also received an increase in his targeted short-term incentive opportunity as a percentage of base pay.

+- The Committee set performance goals for our executive officers under its Executive Officer Performance Incentive Plan ("EIP").
+The performance goals were selected due to their correlation to the creation of shareholder value and their alignment with our strategic objectives.
+For fiscal 2014, our corporate goals were tied to profitability, reductions in corporate spending, and customer review metrics. - The following pay mix, based on target amounts, was established for our Named Executive Officers for fiscal 2014:

 Named Executive Officer Base Salary Short-term Incentive Long-term Incentive

-Mark W. Adams 20% 23% 57%
+Mark W. Adams 13% 16% 71%

-D. Mark Durcan 12% 17% 71%
+D. Mark Durcan 10% 15% 75%

-Ronald C. Foster 17% 17% 66%
+Ronald C. Foster 15% 15% 70%

-Roderic W. Lewis 19% 15% 66%

-Brian M. Shirley 20% 20% 60%
+Brian M. Shirley 13% 13% 74%

-Steven R. Appleton 11% 16% 73%
+Steven L. Thorsen, Jr. 18% 16% 66%

-Mario Licciardello 21% 21% 58%
+Roderic W. Lewis 17% 14% 69%

+Brian J. Shields 20% 16% 64%

-• For our long-term equity incentives, we use stock options, time-based restricted stock and performance-based restricted stock.
+- For our long-term equity incentives, we use stock options, time-based restricted stock and performance-based restricted stock.
 For the performance-based restricted stock, we use a performance goal tied to Return on Assets ("ROA").
-ROA is an indicator of how profitable a company is relative to its total assets and is calculated by dividing annual earnings by total assets.
+ROA is an indicator of how profitable a company is relative to its total assets and is tied to annual earnings and total assets. - For fiscal 2014, the Committee changed the mix of long-term equity incentives for our Named Executive Officers from 37.5% stock options, 37.5% time-based restricted stock and 25% performance-based restricted stock to 25% stock options, 45% time-based restricted stock and 30% performance-based restricted stock.
+This change was made to increase the performance-based portion of the Named Executive Officers' awards.

-· CEO Compensation
+CEO Compensation